amahankali/project1-shell/README.md

             - nothing

 int piper(char *a):
-    Parses the given string by the '|' character and proceeds to check for notable exceptions.
+    -Parses the given string by the '|' character and proceeds to check for notable exceptions.
     If there are none then the program forks, redirects in the child process and reverts back in the parent process.